Pigcasso

-Pigcasso (April 2016 – March 2024) was a 700 kg pig from South Africa, exactly from the city of Tello whose paintings have sold for millions of rand all over the world.
-Pigcasso is best known for being the first non-human artist to be given her own art exhibition, and for holding the record for most expensive artwork by an animal ever sold.
-She is also famous for the watchmaker Swatch using one of her paintings in its 2019 limited-edition Flying Pig timepiece.
-More broadly, she was known for inspiring conversations around veganism, vegetarianism, and factory farming.
+Pigcasso (April 2016 – March 2024) was a 700 kg pig from South Africa, best known for being the first non-human artist to be given her own art exhibition, and for holding the record for most expensive artwork by an animal ever sold.
+Swatch used one of her paintings in its 2019 limited-edition Flying Pig timepiece.

 Life

 Early life

 Pigcasso was a female pig (Sus domesticus) born in April 2016 (Note: Some sources suggest Pigcasso was born in March 2016.) on an industrialised pig farm in the Winelands region of the Western Cape, South Africa.
-Along with her sister Rosie, she was rescued from a slaughterhouse, in May, by Joanne Lefson and taken to Farm Sanctuary SA in Franschhoek, the nonprofit animal sanctuary that Lefson founded that year.
-Lefson is a former professional golfer who briefly dated John Denver and travelled the world with Oscar, a dog she adopted and married, but later accidentally ran over, which it did not survive.
+The following month, she was rescued along with her sister Rosie from a slaughterhouse by Joanne Lefson and taken to Farm Sanctuary SA in Franschhoek, a nonprofit animal sanctuary she founded that year.
+Lefson is a former professional golfer who briefly dated John Denver and traveled the world with her dog Oscar.

 Art career

-When Lefson noticed that the pig ate and destroyed everything in her stall besides some paint brushes, she employed clicker training and positive reinforcement techniques to teach the pig to hold the brush in her mouth and apply paint to paper mounted on an easel placed before her.
-By dipping the brush in different colors, the pig began to create colorful abstract paintings in October 2016, which Lefson then sold to raise funds for the sanctuary.
-Each of Pigcasso's works was signed by dipping her nose-tip into beetroot ink and touching it onto the canvas.
+When Pigcasso began chewing and destroying everything in Lefson's stall besides some paint brushes, she used clicker training and positive reinforcement techniques to teach the pig to hold the brush in her mouth and apply paint to paper mounted on an easel placed before her.
+Pigcasso began her painting career in October 2016, which were sold to raise funds for Lefson's sanctuary.
+Each of Pigcasso's works were signed by dipping her nose-tip into beetroot ink and touching it onto the canvas.